mercari/mercari-engineering-ladder/en/MG1.md

 ## Vision
-Explains how to gather information necessary for making decisions.
+Understands and explains how to gather information necessary for making decisions.
 Some examples are: logging data, A/B tests.

-Explains their team’s goals, the company’s values, and the organizational vision.
+Understands and explains team goals, company values, and organizational vision.

-Explains the objective and reasons behind the problems they are solving or the features they are developing.
+Understands and explains the purpose of problem solving or feature development, or the reason for development.

 ## Priorities / Direction